-No construction activities are scheduled to be undertaken in the next reporting period of September 2022.
-Environmental mitigation measures will be implemented on site as recommended and weekly site audits will be carried out when construction activities are conducted on site to ensure that the environmental conditions are acceptable.
+When construction activities under this Agreement commence, environmental mitigation measures will be implemented on site as stipulated in the EP, approved EIA Report and EM&A Manual.
+Weekly site audits will be carried out to ensure that the environmental conditions are acceptable during the construction of this Project.